Are you looking for the best things to do in Anchorage? If so, then I can help you.

 These polarized vintage round sunglasses also offer UVA/UVB protection. the polarized lenses will decrease or eliminate any glare.

 Mirrored lenses are very trendy and these unisex polarized mirrored sunglasses also protect from the sun’s harmful UVA and UVB rays.
-They are inexpensive and come in some really cool lense options.

-And if you are doing any tour excursions on the waters of Alaska the air temperature is much cooler.
 These unisex thermal gloves are lightweight and have an elastic cuff that will keep the fingers warm.

-A hat is another option to consider when traveling to Alaska.
 This unisex skully beanie is soft and stretchy and comes in many many colors to choose from and will keep your head warm.

 If you are looking for sun protection, this unisex foldable quick dry sun-protective baseball cap is a great choice.
-It is affordable and comes in many colors.